 Selection criteria and application process

-Faculty and central funding has been secured for all 15 aurora places (NB travel will be arranged by participants and costs will have to be met by their School or Department).
+Faculty and central funding has been secured for all 15 aurora places (NB all the sessions are offered online.
+If face-to-face networking is undertaken, travel will be arranged by participants and costs will have to be met by their School or Department).
 A panel will be convened to review applications comprising of academic and Professional Services Equality, Diversity and Inclusion leads.

 The successful applicants will need to demonstrate the following: